jonatack/cl-kraken/README.md

 ;;; OHLC
 ;;; Get OHLC (Open, High, Low, Close) price data for an asset pair.
+;;; PAIR is a required, case-insensitive string representing a single asset pair ;;;   for which to query OHLC data.
+;;; INTERVAL is an optional integer time interval in minutes defaulting to 1.
+;;;   Permitted values are 1, 5, 15, 30, 60, 240, 1440, 10080, 21600.
+;;; SINCE is an optional integer Unix Time id to specify from when to return ;;;   new committed OHLC data, corresponding to previous OHLC `last' values.
 (ohlc pair &key since (interval 1))
-;;; PAIR is a required, case-insensitive string representing a single asset pair for which to query OHLC data.
-;;; INTERVAL is an optional integer time interval in minutes defaulting to 1, permitted values are 1, 5, 15, 30, 60, 240, 1440, 10080, 21600.
-;;; SINCE is an optional integer Unix Time id to specify from when to return new committed OHLC data, corresponding to previous OHLC `last' values.
 ;;;
 (ohlc "xbteur")
 (ohlc "ZECEUR" :since 1548265854)